arukurei/daicon-docs/docs/getting-started/setup.en.md

 As you may have noticed, many parameters are missing.
 This is to ensure the security and correctness of the kernel.
 !!!
 Example
 	For example, the **Transform Position3D** section is synchronized with **Position2D**.
-When moving a dicon node in its native 2D space, the 3D kernel changes its position accordingly.
+When moving a daicon node in its native 2D space, the 3D kernel changes its position accordingly.

 !!! note
 	Remember, you can always get absolute access to the kernel and all its parameters through code.